BradWebb101/balr_twitter/README.md

 ## Things i borrowed

-- HTML dashbaord template https://startbootstrap.com/theme/sb-admin-2.
-SB Admin 2 is a Bootstrap 4 admin theme.
+- HTML dashboard template https://startbootstrap.com/theme/sb-admin-2.
+SB Admin 2 is a Bootstrap 4 admin theme template.

 ## How is it built

 ### Front end

 - This project is built on HTML and Vanilla Javascript.
 Templating is done with Handlebars.

 ### Back end

 - This site is built as a serverless application, it uses AWS Lambda, S3, DynamoDB, API Gateway and Cloudfront.
-- The back end is written in Python, using Tweepy to get data from the Twitter API and Boto3 to connect to Dynamo DB.
+- The back end is written in Python, using Tweepy to get data from the Twitter API.

 ## Infrastructure